Recommended Global Microbiology Conferences

 The average savings per urinal pot including the water is Rs 30,000 per year

-Waterless toilets can be effective for rural India, targeting mainly the farming community with the basic premise that there is dearth of water in most rural areas
+Waterless toilets can be effective for rural India, targeting mainly the farming community with the basic premise that there is a dearth of water in most rural areas

 Solar Powered Water Supply